mpustovoi/AzulConspirator-Create-ContraptionCreatures/README.md

-# Create Fabric Addon Template
+# Create : Contraption Creatures

 this mod is basically a Fabric Alternative to
 - [scorched bronze : haywire robots,bandits and guns](https://legacy.curseforge.com/minecraft/mc-mods/haywire-robots-bandits-and-guns-a-scorched-bronze)